Markus-Astragor/JS-course/10-Functions/starter/readme.md

 ## The call and apply Methods

 Call, bind and apply methods in order to make js undestand that we need a specific object

+Call method looks if we have a method on object and if there is used this keyword we can use call method because if we don't we can't read properties of current objects here is an example:

+if we want to call call method it is looks like:

+const lufthansa = {
+name: 'Lufthansa',
+iataCode: '21BB',
+bookings: [],
+book(flightNum, person) {
+return this.bookings.push(`${person} booked a seat on ${this.name} flight ${flightNum}`) }
+}

+const euroWings = {
+name: 'euroWings',
+iataCode: '2233B',
+bookings: []
+}

+const bookMethod = lufthansa.book;

+bookMethod.call(lufthansa, 23, 'Sara'); ---> here we give the name of object as first argument in order to call this object console.log('lufthansa', lufthansa);

+Apply method is similar but the it takes as an argument an array.
+Here is an example:

+bookMethod.apply(euroWings, [29, 'Nazlo']);
+console.log('euroWings', euroWings);

+Bind method uses in order to use returned function after you called it here is an example:
+We can also define default values here in bind method here is an example:

+const bookNumber = bookMethod.bind(lufthansa, 2899);
+bookNumber('Nazlooo');
+bookNumber('Olenaas');

+console.log('lufthansa', lufthansa);